willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 ## Conclusion

 As you probably noticed, **avoiding tight coupling is the key**.
-It is present everywhere, and if you can _fix_ that point, you will start writing better code.
+It is present in a lot of code, and if you start by focusing on _fixing_ this alone, you will immediately start writing better code.

-If I would have to give only one advice, that would be to **use your brain**.
-We have plenty principles in software engineering.
-You can't follow all these principles, even if it works most of the time.
-Be smart, and think before writing code.
+If I may leave you with only one piece of advice, that would be to **use your brain**.
+There are a lot of principles in software engineering.
+Even if you don't understand all these principles, always think before writing code.
+Take the time to understand those that you don't understand.

 Honestly, writing SOLID code is not that hard.